Administer oath to MLA in assembly: Speaker writes to West Bengal Guv | Politics

 Speaker Biman Banerjee on Tuesday said he has written to Governor CV Ananda Bose to administer the oath to newly-elected TMC MLA Nirmal Chandra Roy in the state assembly itself.

-Roy won the Dhupguri seat in West Bengal's Jalpaiguri district in a by-election earlier this month.
+Roy won the Dhupguri assembly seat in West Bengal's Jalpaiguri district in a by-election earlier this month.

 ''The governor recently wrote a letter to CM Mamata Banerjee, stating that he wants to preside over the oath-taking ceremony at Raj Bhavan.
 The CM forwarded me the letter.
 So, I wrote to the governor, requesting him to conduct the oath-taking ceremony in the assembly itself,'' Banerjee told PTI.